wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 ```
 ![](@attachment/Clipboard_2020-01-29-18-51-45.png)

-What used to happen is the error would just tell you that it occured in an anonymous function and you'd have no clues to lead you to where the error is happening.
 In our case, it does now tell you it happens inside of doctorize on line 12.

 Although the function is technically an anonymous function without a name, the browsers will now infer the name of the function from the variable name and use that in the errors.

+#### What is the difference between a function declaration and a function expression?

 What is the difference between doing a function declaration and a function expression?
 Why would you want to use one over the other?

-There is only one real difference (beside error handling which isnt really an issue anymore) is how they operate how they operate in something called **hoisting**.
+There is only one real difference (beside error handling which isn't really an issue anymore) is how they operate how they operate in something called **hoisting**.
 We will go over this in a future video but we will go over it quickly now.

 Add to the .js file a `doctorize2` function.
 ```js